-I. OBJECTIVE & PURPOSE In support of the University’s effort to maintain and foster safety and security of students, faculty, and staff, the University requires pre-employment Level 2 criminal background checks, pursuant to the procedure in section 435.04, Florida Statutes.
-This includes fingerprinting, through a vendor selected by the University, for all prospective faculty and staff including student employees who are hired to perform positions designated as a Position of Trust.
+I. OBJECTIVE & PURPOSE In support of the University’s effort to maintain and foster safety and security of students, faculty, and staff, the University requires pre-employment background checks, pursuant to the procedure in section 435, Florida Statutes.
+This may include fingerprinting, through a vendor selected by the University, for all prospective faculty and staff including student employees who are hired to perform positions designated as a Position of Trust.
 In some unique cases volunteers may be required to undergo a successful background check before being permitted to perform services on behalf of the University.
-Additionally, any current employee who occupies a Position of Trust as defined in this regulation, will be required to successfully undergo a Level 2 background check as a condition of continued employment in such a position.
+Additionally, any current employee who occupies a Position of Trust as defined in this regulation, will be required to successfully undergo a Level 2 background check every five years as a condition of continued employment in such a position.

 II.
-STATEMENT OF REGULATION A. Pre-employment Background Checks.
+STATEMENT OF REGULATION A. Definitions

-All prospective faculty and staff, will be offered employment contingent upon completion of a successful Level 2 background check.
-Student employees will generally not be required to undergo a pre-employment background check unless they are hired to perform a position designated as a Position of Trust.
+1. Background Check.
+The University may collect background information, including credit information for specified positions, on applicants and employees consistent with the Fair Credit Reporting Act (FCRA).
+Background checks may include criminal records (County and State Criminal Felony and Misdemeanor, National Criminal Database, Federal Criminal), national sex offender registry check, social security, name, and prior employment verification.
+Positions that require operation of a motor vehicle may include a driver’s license/motor vehicle record check.

+2. Credit Check.
+The University may collect credit information for specified positions, on applicants and employees consistent with the Fair Credit Reporting Act (FRCA).
+While credit checks for employment do not report credit scores, results may include names and addresses of current and previous employers, a record of credit and payment history, unpaid bills turned over to a collection agency, and other credit inquiries that have been made on the individual.

+3. Level I Screening.
+Pursuant to F.S.
+435.03 a Level I screening includes, but it not limited to

+4. employment history checks, statewide criminal history through FDLE (Florida Department of Law Enforcement), a check of the Dru Sjodin National sex Offender Public Website, and may include local criminal records check through local law enforcement.
+5. Level II Screening.
+Pursuant to F.S.
+435.04 a Level II screening includes, but is not limited to, fingerprinting for statewide criminal history through FDLE (Florida Department of Law Enforcement), national criminal history records check through the FBI (Federal Bureau of Investigation), and may include local records checks through local law enforcement.

+6. Minor.
+For purposes of this regulation, a “minor’ is a person under the age of eighteen (18) who is not enrolled or accepted for enrollment at UNF.

+7.Student Employee(s).
 For purposes of this regulation, the term “student employees” refers to any individual at the University whose primary status is that of a student including graduate assistants, graduate teaching assistants and graduate research assistants.
-The background screenings will check seven (7) years of history for the applicant and will provide the University with critical information to make the best and most informed hiring decisions.
-All background checks will be centralized and funded through Human Resources unless otherwise specified by Human Resources.
-Determination of the type of background checks to be conducted will be made by Human Resources in conjunction with the hiring department.
-For example, credit checks may be required depending on the position’s job duties.

-B. Background Checks for Current Employees.
-Employees who were hired by UNF prior to the implementation of this regulation or did not undergo a UNF pre-employment background check at the time of hire and have a change in status, for example moving from OPS (temporary employment) to USPS or A&P (regular employment) will be provided this change in status contingent upon completion of a successful background check.
-Likewise, current employees who are promoted or who are reassigned to a position of trust or other position requiring a background check by law, will be offered the promotion or reassignment status contingent upon completion of a successful background check that is appropriate for the position’s new duties.
-Persons who are reassigned but do not successfully pass a Level 2 background check, may be subject to termination of their employment.

-C. Positions of Trust

-Employees occupying Positions of Trust must undergo a successful Level 2 background check every five (5) years.
-Positions with the following types of duties have been determined to be Positions of Trust:
+B. Position(s) of Trust.
+Pursuant to Florida Statute 110.1127, all persons and employees in such positions designated as Positions of Trust must undergo employment screening in accordance with F.S.
+435, using Level II screening standards, including fingerprinting, as a condition of employment and continued employment.
+The University has designated Positions of Trust as follows:

-1. Working with children/minors OR access to vulnerable populations: responsibilities require unsupervised or significant access to vulnerable populations.
+a.Working with children/minors or vulnerable populations: responsibilities require unsupervised or significant access to vulnerable populations or abuse records as described in F.S.
+110.1127 (i.e. positions in programs providing care to children, the developmentally disabled, or vulnerable adults for 15 hours or more per week.)